UIUCLibrary/ezproxy-collaborate/README.md

 Note this is really mean to help the process of migrating from one central config.txt file to a smaller config.txt file and files in conf.d.
 At this point it's highly, highly recommended to have a human being look through the file and figure out which commented sections can be taken out.

 Right now this process ignores files w/ Option in them as well as lines of comments and whitespaces.

+## local and vendor directory.

+Right now there's a vendor directory containing templates from various sources, it might look something like:

+* vendor/
+  * oclc/
+  * ebsco/

+You don't need to modify these files if you want to override them, instead you can create a local directory.
+Copy the vendor file in their and modify it.

+You can even remove local from the .gitingore file and keep track of those local changes.

+Any file in local with the same name as a file in vendor will "override" the vendor template.
+(The first instance of that file name in the vendor directories will override any following ones).

+Right now the convention of numerical prefixes can make this a bit tricky, so be careful there.
+That might change based on user request.

 ## Goals